wp-plugins/contexture-page-security/readme.txt

 == Description ==

 Page Security by Contexture International adds some much-needed user groups and permissions to WordPress!
 Now you can easily limit access to posts, pages, or entire sections of your website.
 Create an intranet or a members-only area with just a few clicks.
-You can even create tiered sections with multiple levels of security.
+You can even create sub-sections with multiple levels of security.
 Page Security by Contexture (PSC) lets YOU decide which users can access which content.

 PSC is designed to integrate seamlessly and intuitively with WordPress.

 Features:

+1. Subscription support!
+Assign an expiration date to any membership!
+1. Custom "Access Denied" pages!
 1. Fully AJAX-loaded!
 Any changes you make to security are saved immediately!
 1. Use the "Registered Users" smart group to create special "registered users only" sections!
 1. Contextual help is available for every PSC feature (via WordPress's 'Help' tab)!